circleguard/circlecore/README.md

     if(r.ischeat):
         print("Found a cheater! {} vs {}, {} set later.".format(r.replay1.username, r.replay2.username, r.later_name))

-# cmopare the top 10 plays on a map for replay steals
+# compare the top 10 plays on a map for replay steals
 for r in circleguard.map_check(1005542, num=10):
     if(r.ischeat):
         print("Found a cheater on a map! {} vs {}, {} set later.".format(r.replay1.username, r.replay2.username, r.later_name))